Introduction to Invisible Disabilities in the General Education Classroom

 Online Self-Paced

-Our online self-paced courses are similar to online fixed-date courses, but are designed to give you a six-month period from time of enrollment to complete all assignments.
+Our online self-paced courses are designed to provide flexibility and autonomy for learners.
+Unlike traditional classroom methods, which require attendance at scheduled times, self-paced courses allow you to progress through the material at your own speed within a six-month period from the time of enrollment.
 Your instructor will provide feedback via written responses on your assignments and exams.
 Grades are based on completed projects, assignments and exams.

-• Module introduction that outlines what you can expect to learn in the module.
+• Module Introduction: Outlines what you can expect to learn in the module.

-• Assignments (which may include: written assignments, quizzes, blogs, etc.) based on the readings and presentations.
+• Assignments: May include written assignments, quizzes, blogs, and other activities based on the readings and presentations.

-• Module conclusion to review the topics and what you should have learned.
+• Module Conclusion: Reviews the topics covered and what you should have learned.

-• Typically, there is a final project, paper, or exam due in the last module that culminates all of the topics covered in each of the learning modules.
-You’ll find that the design of the learning modules has a rhythm to help you manage your time in the course.
+Typically, there is a final project, paper, or exam due in the last module that synthesizes all the topics covered throughout the course.
+The design of the learning modules follows a consistent rhythm to help you manage your time effectively.
+Grades will be available within two weeks of final submission, transcripts will be automatically mailed out following grades being posted and approved.
+Please allow 3-4 weeks from when final grades are posted to receive a transcript.

 Key Benefits of Educator Courses